 Effective March 1, 2015, the Company entered into an Employment Agreement with our Chief Financial Officer, Mr. Roger K. Almond.
 Pursuant to the Employment Agreement, between Mr. Almond and the Company (the "CFO Agreement"), the Company agreed to employ Mr. Almond as its Chief Financial Officer from the date of the CFO Agreement through February 28, 2017.
 According to the terms of the CFO Agreement, the term of the agreement automatically extends for an additional one-year period unless notice of intent to terminate is received by either party at least 6 months prior to the end of the term.
-For the fiscal year 2019, Mr. Almond is entitled to an annualized base salary of \$221,500 per annum, a \$1,000 per month car allowance, 10,000 shares of common stock to be granted equally on a quarterly basis over 3 years issued after each quarter of service through June 30, 2021 and is eligible for annual bonuses at the discretion of the Chief Executive Officer.
+For the fiscal year 2020, Mr. Almond is entitled to an annualized base salary of \$230,381 per annum, a \$2,000 per month car allowance, 10,000 shares of common stock to be granted equally on a quarterly basis over 2 years issued after each quarter of service through June 30, 2021 and is eligible for annual bonuses at the discretion of the Chief Executive Officer.
+As previously discussed, the \$230,381 base salary was temporarily reduced to \$186,515 in response to the COVID-19 pandemic.
+Effective July 1, 2021, Mr. Almond's salary, was increased to \$221,041.
 In addition, Mr. Almond is entitled to participate in the Company's equity incentive plans and is entitled to four weeks of paid vacation per calendar year.

 The CFO Agreement also includes provisions respecting severance, non-solicitation, non-competition, and confidentiality obligations.
 Pursuant to the CFO Agreement, if he terminates his employment for Good Reason (as described below), or, is terminated prior to the end of the employment term by the Company other than for Cause (as described below) or death, he shall be entitled to all remaining salary from the termination date until 12 months thereafter, at the rate of salary in effect on the date of termination, immediate vesting of all options and continuation of all health related plan benefits for a period of 12 months.
 He shall have no obligation to seek other employment and any income so earned shall not reduce the foregoing amounts.
 If he is terminated by the Company for Cause (as described below), or at the end of the employment term, he shall not be entitled to further compensation.
-Under the CFO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 60 miles, if the Company.
+Under the CFO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 60 miles, if the Company asks him to perform any act which is illegal, including the commission of a crime or act of moral turpitude, or a material breach of the CFO Agreement by the Company.
 Under the CFO Agreement, Cause includes conviction of crime involving moral turpitude, failure to perform his duties to the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the CFO Agreement by Mr. Almond.